Skarlet0x/TranscribeMe/README.md

 # TranscribeMe
 ![Screenshot](preview.JPG)

-This converter app enables the user to transcribe the latinic script into six other alphabetic systems with just a press of a corresponding button.
+This converter app enables the user to transcribe the Latinic script into six other alphabetic systems with just a press of the corresponding button.

 # Special Remarks
 The converter is optimised for using _English_ or _Croatian_ as input languages and their corresponding special characters.